felipe-maria/backend-sigepi/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Remote debugging on docker

+Just enable env variable JAVA_TOOL_OPTIONS on docker-compose.yml and then connect with your favorite IDE.

 ## Related Guides

 - Flyway ([guide](https://quarkus.io/guides/flyway)): Handle your database schema migrations